The true cost of menstrual health care around the world

 The Menstrual-Health-Cost-Index states that a yearly supply of pads in Switzerland corresponds to approximately 0.04% of the Swiss GDP per capita whereas in Kenya it’s 1.1% and in Uganda even 3.1%.

-Menstrual Health Cost Index per Country: The darker the colour red, the higher the cost of an average annual supply of pads relative to the GDP per country.
+Menstrual Health Cost Index per Country: The darker the color red, the higher the cost of an average annual supply of pads relative to the GDP per country.

 Periods are the most expensive in low- and middle-income countries